2025 Classes and Workshops for Adults

 - We are using Eventbrite for a better ticket purchase experience.
-To access the current listing of all events, go to our Eventbrite page HERE, or click the Register buttons on this page to buy tickets.
+To access the current listing of all events, go to our Eventbrite page HERE, or click the buttons on this page to buy tickets for individual classes.

 - All sales are final, no refunds.